patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Keep verbiage consistent throughout the website to avoid confusing users.*

 #### 5. Error Prevention
 * Website crashed often when I was navigating through it.
-"The server encountered an internal error or misconfiguration and was unable to complete your request.
+The message it gave off was, "The server encountered an internal error or misconfiguration and was unable to complete your request.
 Please contact the server administrator, johannes.deyoung@yale.edu and inform them of the time the error occurred, and anything you might have done that may have caused the error.
 More information about this error may be available in the server error log."
+The frequency of this error is quite concerning.
+It damages the credibility of the website and prevents users from accessing any parts.
 (3)

-> *Recommendation: Put the tabs above the content so that users know what information is relevant to which department.
-Put the contact information in a consistent and easy-to-find location for each tap.
-Alternatively, direct users to a contact page where they can easily find where they should contact.*
+> *Recommendation: Troubleshoot the internal error and find the cause of this mishap.
+I wouldn't be surprised if it had something to do with the unfathomable amount of graphics and animations, as they tend to make the website more glitchy.*

 #### 6. Recognition Rather Than Recall
-* NEED TO FIGURE OUT (2)

-> *Recommendation: Connect the dropdown box with the menu item title to show that the dropdown is under that header.*
+* I clicked through the entire website and couldn't find any instances where additional suggestions would minimize a user's memory load by giving them help in context.
+This website was very thorough, which I imagine is due to the sheer amount of people who worked on the site and the perspectives they bring.
+Although the design of the website made the suggestions hard to read, they were present and very helpful in navigating and gathering information from the website.
+(0)

 #### 7. Flexibility and Efficiency of Use
 * The navigation bar is hidden as a first-time user on the page may not easily locate it for easy navigation through the various sections of the website.
 (2)